What does travel Insurance for seniors cover?

 When you're booking any travel insurance as a senior, it's important to declare any pre-existing medical conditions.

 A pre-existing condition is generally regarded as a condition for which you've sought medical advice for in the years prior to travel.
 Or any health problem that should have caused a sensible person to seek medical advice.
-But as definitions vary, it's important to discuss any possible pre-existing medical conditions with your insurance provider.
+But as pre-existing condition rules vary by insurer, it's important to discuss any possible pre-existing medical conditions with your insurance provider.

 If you're not honest about revealing any pre-existing medical conditions when you take out a policy, you could find you're not covered in the event of a claim.